robbi5/kleineanfragen/README.md

 * redis (for resque)
 * nodejs (for asset compiling)

-For extracting text from pdfs:
+For extracting text from pdfs you can use a server instance of [Tika](http://tika.apache.org) (see https://github.com/mattfullerton/tika-tesseract-docker) or install:

 * GraphicsMagick
 * Poppler